eduardobaitello/terraform-eks/README.md

 ip-10-0-2-204.ec2.internal   Ready    <none>   10m   v1.19.6-eks-49a6c0
 ```

 The metrics-server is deployed in the `kube-system` namespace.
-The kube-prometheus-stack release is deploy in the `monitoring` namespace:
+The kube-prometheus-stack release is deployed in the `monitoring` namespace:
 ```
 $ kubectl get po --all-namespaces
 NAMESPACE     NAME                                                     READY   STATUS    RESTARTS   AGE